BSc(hons) BVetMed honsMBVNA MRCVS

-Maxine has worked at Crossways Findon for three years.
+Maxine has worked at Crossways Findon for six years.
 She has two cats, one of whom is very grumpy most of the time!

 Her hobbies include running (she has completed two marathons), reading (gory thrillers), and listening (also singing along badly) to music, preferably rock and motown, as she dislikes country, rap and pop!

 Chris Akehurst joined us in October 2017 after deciding to take a career change.